Leica SL2 vs Panasonic TZ200

 It is notable that the SL2 has a hotshoe, while the TZ200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Leica SL2 (unlike the TZ200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the SL2 and the TZ200 are recent models that are part of the current product line-up.
 The TZ200 replaced the earlier Panasonic TZ100, while the SL2 followed on from the Leica SL (Typ 601).
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica SL2 Manual (free pdf) or the online Panasonic TZ200 Manual.
+Further information on the features and operation of the SL2 and TZ200 can be found, respectively, in the Leica SL2 Manual (free pdf) or the online Panasonic TZ200 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica SL2 and the Panasonic TZ200?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.